ASKurz/recoding-Hayes-2018/Chapter_02.md

 ```

     ##           Estimate Est.Error   Q2.5  Q97.5
-    ## Intercept    4.717     0.067  4.585  4.844
+    ## Intercept    4.716     0.067  4.585  4.845
-    ## sex         -0.265     0.096 -0.461 -0.081
+    ## sex         -0.263     0.096 -0.447 -0.072

 Though not necessary, we used the `round()` function to reduce the number of significant digits in the output.

 You can get a little more information with the `posterior_summary()` function.

-But since Bayesian estimation yields an entire posterior distrubution, you can visualize that distribution in any number of ways.
-Before we do so, we'll need to put the posterior draws into a data frame.
+But since Bayesian estimation yields an entire posterior distribution, you can visualize that distribution in any number of ways.
+Because we'll be using ggplot2, we'll need to put the posterior draws into a data frame before plotting.

 ``` r
 post <- posterior_samples(fit2)